Last updated: August 8, 2017

 Creativity - Are you sharing images, podcasts, or other art forms?
 Consider how to best display your creativity online, and how you want people to navigate your website.

-If blogging will be a large portion of your website, choose one that speaks to your taste in design and style.
+If you're looking for a "blog website," choose one that speaks to your taste in design and style.

-Some blogs have customizable features, but if blogging is at the heart of your site, it's important to know the built-in features that affect your blog’s style.
+Some blogs have customizable features and it's important to know the built-in features that affect your blog’s style.

 Tudor has an excellent layout.
-The image/text balance is just right, it's simple, and the navigation bar offers filtering options for blog categories.
+The image/text balance is just right, it's simple, and the sidebar offers filtering options for blog categories.

 If you're creating a food blog, consider Farro.